-Imagine floating in your kayak among thousands of natural blooming flowers along the Catawba River.
-This can't miss experience only appears once a year and now is your chance to plan for this natural phenomenon.
+Imagine floating among thousands of naturally blooming flowers along the Catawba River in your kayak.
+This can't-miss experience only occurs once a year, and now is your chance to plan for this natural phenomenon.

 Landsford Canal State Park is located just over the York County line in Chester County.
-This 448-acre park along the Catawba River offers you an inside look at the former canal system that allowed the river to be utilized for commercial use.
-You can walk the 1.5-mile canal trail to see the spider lilies from land, or you can get on the water and experience them at arm's length.
-Located just 20 minutes south of Downtown Rock Hill, Landsford Canal State Park is easily accessible from York County, we've put together the perfect itinerary for you to experience while you're here!
+This 448-acre park along the Catawba River offers an inside look at the former canal system that allowed the river to be used commercially.
+You can walk the 1.5-mile canal trail to see the spider lilies from land or get on the water and experience them at arm's length.
+Located just 20 minutes south of Downtown Rock Hill, Landsford Canal State Park is easily accessible from York County; we've put together the perfect itinerary for you to experience while you're here!

 Inside Tips from the Catawba River Keeper